Journal Searches

 Note: ESCI journals donot come with an impact factor.
 However, ESCI journals are evaluated every year and those who qualified are transferred to SCIE.

-The latest impact factor of analytical chemistry letters is 1 which is recently updated in June, 2024.
+The latest impact factor of analytical chemistry letters is 1.6 which was recently updated in June, 2025.

 The impact factor (IF) is a measure of the frequency with which the average article in a journal has been cited in a particular year.
 It is used to measure the importance or rank of a journal by calculating the times it's articles are cited.

 Note: Every year, The Clarivate releases the Journal Citation Report (JCR).
 The JCR provides information about academic journals including impact factor.
-The latest JCR was released in June, 2023.
-The JCR 2024 will be released in the June 2024.
+The latest JCR was released in June, 2025.

 Journal Publication Time